Rabbi Eric H. Yoffie

 President Emeritus

-Installed as president in June 1996, Rabbi Yoffie led the Reform Movement in exciting new directions, moving congregational life toward greater attention to Torah study and adult literacy.
+Installed as president in June 1996, Rabbi Yoffie (he/him) led the Reform Movement in exciting new directions, moving congregational life toward greater attention to Torah study and adult literacy.
 He spearheaded a major expansion of the URJ's summer camping program.
 In 2005 he introduced the Sacred Choices curriculum to teach sexual ethics to teens in camps and congregations.

 Rabbi Yoffie announced two worship initiatives.
 The first, in 1999, was designed to help congregations become "houses in which we pray with joy."
 The second, eight years later, encouraged congregations to rethink their Shabbat morning worship and fostered Shabbat observance among individual Reform Jews.